llnl/RAJAPerf/docs/sphinx/dev_guide/structure.rst

 adding a kernel ID and name, which is described in :ref:`structure_addkernel_name-label`.

-.. note:: A variant string name is just a string version of the variant ID.               enum value label.
-This convention must be followed so that each
+.. note:: A variant string name is just a string version of the variant ID
-          variant works properly within the RAJA Performance Suite machinery.
+          enum value label.
+This convention must be followed so that each variant works properly within the RAJA Performance Suite machinery.
 Also, the values in the VariantID enum and the strings in the VariantNames array must be kept consistent